-When she was a child, she played in a magic garden with a sparkling unicorn and a rainbow of butterflies.
-One day, she jumped in a glittering aqua pool and was pulled out by rough hands.
+When she was a child, she played in a magic garden with a snowy white unicorn and a rainbow of butterflies.
+One day, she jumped in a glittering pool and was pulled out by rough hands.
 Scared, she stared into an unfamiliar face.

 “Foolish girl,” the old man said.
 “That river is dirty.
 Don’t go in there again.”

 “But my unicorn has got lost!” she cried.